grz0zrg/tinycelfgraphics/README.md

 ### More

-Some more bytes can be gained by tweaking the ELF header, this can be highly tricky / unsafe.
+Some more bytes can be gained by tweaking the ELF header (see overlap example), this can be highly tricky / unsafe.

 GCC version could also influence the final size (for the examples above recent GCC versions (up to 11) does not affect the binary size)